 Common Sense’s free, comprehensive E-rate Toolkit at www.commonsensemedia.org/educators/erate provides districts with the tools necessary to teach students about the three CIPA-required topics:

 1) appropriate online behavior,

 2) safety and privacy, and

-The Toolkit contains lessons organized by grade, complete with supporting student handouts, videos, assessments, and parent tips, as well as a Teacher Verification Document.
-Common Sense suggests that you choose one of the two implementation options.
+The Toolkit contains lessons organized by grade, complete with supporting student handouts, videos, assessments, and parent tips.
+Common Sense suggests that districts choose one of the two implementation options.
 Rialto USD is implementing Option 1 where we teach at least one lesson per grade level for elementary and high school.
 Middle School is required to teach two lessons per grade level.

 The links below are organized by grade level and contain the same materials found on www.CommonSenseMedia.org.
 Each grade level packet contains the following materials:

 Administrator Implementation Guide which outlines the specific lessons for CIPA requirement.